toshitanaa/aws-cli-mfa-auth/README.md

 ## Purpose

 These scripts simplify the process of obtaining temporary AWS credentials using MFA, allowing users to easily switch between different AWS profiles that require MFA authentication.
+They automate the steps described in the AWS official documentation: [How do I authenticate using MFA with the AWS CLI?](https://repost.aws/knowledge-center/authenticate-mfa-cli)

 ## Features